andrew/ultimate-awesome/README.md

 - [awesome-nwjs](https://github.com/nw-cn/awesome-nwjs) - Awesome NW.js (node-webkit).
 - [awesome-green-ai](https://github.com/samuelrince/awesome-green-ai) - A curated list of awesome Green AI resources and tools to assess and reduce the environmental impacts of using and deploying AI.
 - [awesome-quic](https://github.com/xileteam/awesome-quic) - A collection of various awesome lists for QUIC related articles, presentations, and open source implementations.
 Update weekly.
-- [awesome-browserify](https://github.com/browserify/awesome-browserify) - :crystal_ball: A curated list of awesome Browserify resources, libraries, and tools.
 - [awesome-calculus](https://github.com/donovanglover/awesome-calculus) - :tropical_drink: A list of awesome resources I used to study Calculus.
 - [awesome-visual-localization-papers](https://github.com/Dylancer1998/awesome-visual-localization-papers) - The relocalization task aims to estimate the 6-DoF pose of a novel (unseen) frame in the coordinate system given by the prior model of the world. .
 - [awesome-language-model-analysis](https://github.com/Furyton/awesome-language-model-analysis) - This paper list focuses on the theoretical and empirical analysis of language models, especially large language models (LLMs).
 The papers in this list investigate the learning behavior, generalization ability, and other properties of language models through theoretical analysis, empirical analysis, or a combination of both.
 - [awesome-inferno](https://github.com/henesy/awesome-inferno) - A curated list of awesome Inferno documents, libraries, and software.
 - [RSCG_Examples](https://github.com/ignatandrei/RSCG_Examples) - Roslyn Source Code Generators with Examples.
 - [Awesome-Security-Resources](https://github.com/Johnson90512/Awesome-Security-Resources) - This repository is for tools, guides, cheatsheets, and anything else related to learning all different aspects of security.
-- [awesome-rlhf](https://github.com/louieworth/awesome-rlhf) - An index of algorithms for reinforcement learning from human feedback (rlhf)).
-- [awesome-human-label-variation](https://github.com/mainlp/awesome-human-label-variation) - A curated list of awesome datasets with human label variation (un-aggregated labels) in Natural Language Processing and Computer Vision, accompanying The 'Problem' of Human Label Variation: On Ground Truth in Data, Modeling and Evaluation (EMNLP 2022).
 - [awesome-js-dev-id](https://github.com/mazipan/awesome-js-dev-id) - 😎 Daftar para developer/programmer JavaScript terkece asal Indonesia.
 - [awesome-drupal](https://github.com/nirgn975/awesome-drupal) - Useful resources for Drupal CMS 💧.
 - [awesome-nodegui](https://github.com/nodegui/awesome-nodegui) - Useful resources for creating apps with NodeGui .
 - [awesome-osu](https://github.com/osu-translate-zh/awesome-osu) - 😎A curated list of awesome osu resource.
+- [awesome-tic-80](https://github.com/stefandevai/awesome-tic-80) - A curated list of awesome TIC-80 tutorials, resources and useful links.
 - [awesome-mentalhealth](https://github.com/theimpossibleastronaut/awesome-mentalhealth) - A curated list of awesome mental health resources.
 - [awesome-defi-product-management](https://github.com/0xvadym/awesome-defi-product-management) - A curated list of DeFi product management resources .
 - [awesome-honeypot](https://github.com/alphaSeclab/awesome-honeypot) - Awesome Honeypot Resource Collection.
 Including 250+ Honeypot tools, and 350+ posts about Honeypot.